linmao-song/SoliditySample/README.md

 4) Bob consults with his validator (Valia) the legality of the claim (see validation operation).

-5) Valia declares either valid or invalid
+5) Valia declares either valid or invalid.

 6) On the basis of Valia’s verdict, Bob proceeds to either pay or refuse the claim within 24 hours of the submission